Home Page Housing and Development Law Institute

 Industry groups NAHRO, CLPHA, and PHADA have all submitted comments to HUD about the implementation of BABA waivers.
 Several HDLI members have also submitted comments including the New York City Housing Authority, Housing Authority of the City of Los Angeles, King County Housing Authority, and Lucas Metropolitan Housing Authority, among others.
 All of the comments are available here on the federal register.

-BABA Waiver Notices:
+BABA Waiver Notices

 On December 14, 2022, HUD issued final notices for the de minimis and small grants, phased implementation, and exigent circumstances waivers applicable to the Build America, Buy America (BABA) law.
 The waiver notices are available at the following links: